-Course Title: French Subject: A-Level French Qualification: A-Level Exam Board: AQA General Course Description The content of A-Level French is both stimulating and relevant in today's society.
-This is a course which allows you to master the French language whilst teaching you about the culture of Francophone countries.
-The course will enable you to develop your linguistic skills alongside your understanding of the culture of societies where French is spoken.
-Throughout your studies, you will learn the language in the context of French-speaking countries and the issues and influences which have shaped them.
-Classroom activities and assessment tasks will be engaging and will fully develop your listening, speaking, reading, writing and translation skills.
-As group sizes are small you will benefit from individual help and support throughout the course.
-Course Content and Teaching Units Over the two-year course you will study the following topics: Aspects of French speaking society: current trends.
-The changing nature of family The 'cyber-society' The place of voluntary work Artistic culture in the French speaking world.
-A culture proud of its heritage Contemporary francophone music Cinema: the 7 th art form Aspects of French speaking society: current issues.
-Positive features of a diverse society Life for the marginalised How criminals are treated
+Course Title: French

+Subject: A-Level French

+Qualification: A-Level

+Exam Board: AQA

+General Course Description Dive into the exhilarating world of A-Level French!
+Unearth the pulse of contemporary society through a curriculum that seamlessly melds language mastery with a vibrant exploration of Francophone cultures.

+Immerse yourself in engaging classroom activities and assessments that will enhance your listening, speaking, reading, writing, and translation skills.
+With small class sizes, you will receive individualised attention and support throughout your journey.

+Join us for an exciting adventure in language and culture!

+Course Content and Teaching Units Over the two-year course you will study the following topics:

+Aspects of French speaking society: current trends.

+The changing nature of family

+The 'cyber-society'

+The place of voluntary work

+Artistic culture in the French speaking world.
+A culture proud of its heritage

+A culture produ of its heritage Contemporary francophone music

+Cinema: the 7th art form

+Aspects of French speaking society: current issues.

+Positive features of a diverse society

+Life for the marginalised

+How criminals are treated

-Aspects of political life in the French speaking world. • Teenagers, the right to vote and political commitment • Demonstrations, strikes-who holds the power? • Politics and immigration Film: La Haine, Mathieu Kassovitz.
+Aspects of political life in the French speaking world.

+• Teenagers, the right to vote and political commitment

+Demonstrations, strikes-who holds the power?Politics and immigration Film: La Haine, Mathieu Kassovitz.
 La Haine is a cult film set in the suburbs of Paris and tells the story of 24 hours in the life of three young friends the day after a violent riot in the city.
 This film gives you an insight into life in the suburbs and the struggles faced by those who live on the edge of society.
 Novel: TBC.
-Likely to be Un Sac de Billes, by Joseph Joffo.
+Likely to be Un Sac de Billes , by Joseph Joffo.
 Un Sac de Billes tells the fascinating story of a small Jewish boy's flight, with his brother Maurice, to escape from Nazi-occupied France during World War II.
 Entry Requirements Grade 6 in GCSE French.
 Assessment Paper 1: Listening, Reading and Writing (2 hours 30 minutes) There are 100 marks available and the paper is worth 50% of the A-Level mark.
 Listening and responding to spoken passages from a range of contexts and sources (you have an individual computer and you have control of the recording).
 Reading and responding to a variety of texts written for different purposes, drawn from authentic sources.
 Translation into English; a passage of minimum 100 words.
 Translation into French; a passage of minimum 100 words.
 Paper 2: Writing (2 hours) There are 80 marks available and this counts for 20% of the A-Level mark.
 One essay on the film La Haine (choice of two questions).
 One essay on the book Un Sac de Billes (choice of two questions).
 Paper 3: Speaking (21-23 minutes including 5 minutes of preparation time).
-There are 60 marks available, and the paper is worth 30% of the overall A-Level mark. • Discussion of a sub-theme with the discussion based on a stimulus card (5 - 6 minutes).
+There are 60 marks available, and the paper is worth 30% of the overall A-Level mark.
+Discussion of a sub-theme with the discussion based on a stimulus card (5 - 6 minutes).
 You study the card for 5 minutes at the start of the test.
 Presentation (2 minutes) and discussion (9 - 10 minutes) of your Individual Research Project.
+Financial Information